LIDR-academy/AI4Devs-intro-202404/reverse-string/prompts.md

 Fix the following mistakes:
 Align the reverse button with the text input
 Hide the Copy button and only show it when the reversed text is visible

+## Fifth prompt
+review the `#copy-button` styles as the 'Copy' button gets visible on first load